jwlauer/PresentationTimer/README.rst

 Wiring
 ------
 The data pin for the WS2811 should be wired to Pin 4.
-Because 50 neopixels may overload the output from the EPS, power should be provided directly to the neopixels and should not be provided from ESP32/8266.
+Because 50 neopixels may overload the output from the ESP, power should be provided directly to the neopixels and should not be provided from ESP32/8266.